uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 When implementing a new ML method, it can be useful to test the method with a small sample design matrix before integrating it into the immuneML codebase.
 Example design matrices for any encoding can be exported to .csv format with the DesignMatrixExporter report and the ExploratoryAnalysis instruction.
 To quickly generate some random sample data, RandomRepertoireDataset or RandomReceptorDataset may be specified as import formats.
 Alternatively, you can import your own data.
-A full yaml specification for exporting a sample design matrix for a 3-mer encoding may look like this:
+A full YAML specification for exporting a sample design matrix for a 3-mer encoding may look like this:

 .. indent with spaces
 .. code-block:: yaml